Skip to content

 pip install neworder[geospatial]

-The docker image contains all the examples, and should be run interactively.
-Some of the examples require permission to connect to the host's graphical display.
+The docker image should be run interactively.
+Some of the examples require permission to connect to the host's graphical display, e.g.

 docker pull virgesmith/neworder